slicebuild/sb/doc/slices-versioning.md

 1) **If no version requested - then the latest wins**

-debian == topmost in the sorted list with the name 'debian'
+debian == topmost in the sorted list with the name 'debian' (considering the bunch version)

 2) **If version provided - the highest starting at this version wins**

-mysql-4 == latest equal or above 4.0.0.0.0 with the name 'mysql' (considering the bunche version)
+mysql-4 == latest equal or above 4.0.0.0.0 with the name 'mysql' (considering the bunch version)

-ruby-2.1.2 == latest equal or above 2.1.2.0.0 with the name 'ruby' (considering the bunche version)
+ruby-2.1.2 == latest equal or above 2.1.2.0.0 with the name 'ruby' (considering the bunch version)

 *it means that internally there should be understanding how the slice name looked before been expanded to the 3 parts format.*